-1) Enrolled at least half-time
+1) Be enrolled at least part time

-2) Attending classes
+2) Be attending classes

 One of your responsibilities as a Direct Loan borrower is to notify your lender when you graduate or drop below half-time enrollment.
 You are also responsible for notifying your lender when you change address, phone number, or name.
 Your lender will notify you of repayment terms, including the date of your first payment, monthly payment amount, and repayment options.

 Dalton State College reports student enrollment status to lenders through the National Student Loan Clearinghouse once a month.

 Students are required to go through Direct Loan Exit Counseling when they graduate or drop below half-time enrollment at Dalton State College.
 Exit counseling informs you of the seriousness and importance of your obligation to repay your loans and describes the likely consequences of default.
 During exit counseling, you are given information regarding loan indebtedness, repayment options, debt management techniques, and your lender's phone number and address.
 Student records are put on a system-wide hold until Direct Loan Exit Counseling is completed.